ChrissFurenes/Milestone-PS-tool/README.md

    - It requires the `milestoneps-tools` module and an admin user in XProtect.

+## TODO
+- make script to make camera foler based on camera model and assign camera to it.

 ### Missing something?
 Create an issue or a pull request to add your script to this list.